-Footnotes

-- 1 Values are maximum recorded of all sources sampled during 2008. - 2 Measured at the source (well field and springs). - 3 Values shown are the highest recorded during the year.
-Skelton Spring exceeded 5 NTU for four days in January. - 4 The 90th percentile value is the level that 90% of the homes tested were at or below.
-If the 90th percentile value exceeds the AL, water suppliers must take steps to reduce lead and/or copper levels. - 5Measured at residential taps
+Footnotes 1 Values are maximum recorded of all sources sampled during 2009.
+2 Measured at the source (well field and springs).
+3 The 90th percentile value is the level that 90% of the homes tested were at or below.
+If the 90th percentile value exceeds the AL, water suppliers must take steps to reduce lead and/or copper levels.
+4Measured at residential taps